Trend Following Swing Strategies

 Why Trend Following Works for Swing Traders

-The easiest money in trading comes from riding established trends rather than trying to pick tops and bottoms.
-Trend following swing traders enter pullbacks within strong trends and ride the momentum for 3-7 days or sometimes longer for extended moves.
-This approach aligns with the natural rhythm of markets where trends persist far longer than most traders expect.
+Some of the most reliable money in trading comes from riding established trends rather than picking tops and bottoms.
+Trend-following swing traders enter pullbacks within a strong trend and ride the momentum for a few days, sometimes longer on extended moves.
+The approach works with the natural rhythm of markets, where trends tend to persist longer than most traders expect.

 Identifying Established Trends with Market Pulse